auxy2/Backed-developer-Test/README.md

 # Go Product Management API

-This Go program implements a simple RESTful API for managing products.
+This program implements a simple RESTful API for managing products.
 It uses the Gin framework to handle HTTP requests and responses.

 ## Endpoints